The Great Wall China

 Challenging Terrain

-For 50 years of the 2000-year history of Great Wall, Jiankou remained the original ancient building without any reparation which is why it is not only contemporary but still needs high stamina and familiarity to overcome.
-A trail for the explorers who have a wide range of skills, as well as physical strength to negotiate these usually steep and uneasy paths is designed here.
+For 50 years of the Great Wall’s 2000-year history, Jiankou has remained the original ancient building without any repair, which is why it is not only a contemporary marvel but still requires high stamina and familiarity to overcome.
+A trail is designed here for explorers with a wide range of skills and physical strength to negotiate the usually steep and uneven paths.

 Cultural and Historical Significance